Vishwaroopam of Hanuman as seen by Ma Sita Devi

 Name Suchindram

-According to the Sthalapuranam, Indra was relieved of a curse as he had worshiped the deity of this kshetram, hence place got the name ‘Suchindram’.
-"Suchi" means purifying and the place where “Indra” was purified got the name of Suchindram.
-Even now Indra visits the temple daily for performing "Ardhajama Pooja" in the night.
+According to the Sthalapuranam, Indra was relieved of a curse as he had worshiped the deity of this kshetra; hence, the place got the name ‘Suchindram’.
+Suchi means purifying, and the place where ‘Indra’ was purified got the name of Suchindram.
+Even now, Indra visits the temple daily to perform ‘Ardhajama Pooja’ at night.

 My visit to Suchindram

-Great Corridors, Suchindram, Kanya Kumari, Tamil Nadu I took a Local bus from Nagarkovil to Kanya kumari and got dropped at Suchindram.
+Great Corridors, Suchindram, Kanya Kumari, Tamil Nadu I took a local bus from Nagarkovil to Kanya Kumari and got dropped off at Suchindram.
 Next to the bus stand is an arch announcing the direction of Suchindram Temple.
 The journey from Nagarkovil was very comfortable and thoroughly enjoyable.
-There were greenery all around pleasing to the eyes and the cool breeze from around was pleasing to the body.
+There was greenery all around pleasing to the eyes and the cool breeze from around was pleasing to the body.
 Once you enter the arch you will be passing the huge temple tank.
-The water level in tank was surprising, more or less to the brim and only few steps of the tank were visible.
-A huge 134 feet tall raja gopuram [temple tower] welcomes you.
-This temple at Suchindram is known as Trimurti stalam, but more popular for the huge Sri Hanuman idol.
+The water level in the tank was surprising, more or less to the brim and only a few steps of the tank were visible.
+A huge 134-foot-tall raja gopuram [temple tower] welcomes you.
+This temple at Suchindram is known as Trimurti Stalam, but it is even more popular for the huge Sri Hanuman idol.

 Raja gopuram

 An imposing towering gopuram of seven-storied 134 feet tall is a feast to the eyes.
 It is an excellent example of classic South Indian temple architecture.
-The unpainted gopuram houses many intricately and amazingly carved thousands of high relief sculptures.
-These exquisitely rendered images of deities, and scenes from puranas are amazing to look at.
-With the Sun rays falling on this white tower it even more enhances the beauty of the east facing multi-faceted gopuram.
-It is told that there is an excellent collection of paintings found on the inside wall of this gopuram and each tier is painted with herbal extracted colors.
+The unpainted gopuram houses many intricately and amazingly carved thousands of high-relief sculptures.
+These exquisitely rendered images of deities and scenes from Puranas are amazing to look at.
+With the Sun rays falling on this white tower, it even more enhance the beauty of the east-facing multi-faceted gopuram.
+It is said that there is an excellent collection of paintings found on the inside wall of this gopuram and each tier is painted with herbal extracted colors.

 The Temple

-The temple had been in existence from long.
-Cholas, Cheras, Nayak, Venadu dynasties had contributed their might to make this temple an architectural marvel, by the exquisite workmanship in stone.
-To name a few four musical pillars carved out of a single stone stand at 18 feet in height in the Alankara Mandapam area, and they emit the sounds of various musical notes when struck.
+The temple had been in existence for long.
+Cholas, Cheras, Nayak, and Venadu dynasties had contributed their might to make this temple an architectural marvel, by the exquisite workmanship in stone.
+To mention a few, four musical pillars carved out of a single stone stand at 18 feet in height in the Alankara mandapam area they emit the sounds of various musical notes when struck.
 There are an additional 1035 pillars with carvings in the area known as the dancing hall.

-Navagrahas, Suchindram, Kanya Kumari, Tamil Nadu Near Nandi one can see the sannathi for Navagraham.
-The Navagraha devathas are sculptured on the roof of the mandapam, there is a platform just under this roof and the devotees light lamps and place it on the platform directly under the particular devatha.
+Navagrahas, Suchindram, Kanya Kumari, Tamil Nadu Near Nandi, one can see the sannidhi for Navagraham.
+The Navagraha devatas are sculptured on the roof of the mandapam, there is a platform just under this roof, and the devotees light lamps and place it on the platform directly under the particular devata.
 This is unique to this temple.
 There are musical pillars in this temple which are worth seeing.

-Apart from the main santum for Sthanumalayar, there are sannathis for other deities also.
-Just opposite to the main santum is a shrine for Maha Vishnu and two Dwaja stambha for these two shrines are side by side.
+Apart from the main santum for Sthanumalayar, there are sannithis for other deities also.
+Just opposite the main sanctum is a shrine for Maha Vishnu and two Dwaja stambha for these two shrines are side by side.
 The other shrines are Udaya Marthanda vinayakar, Virabhadra, Chidhabareswara, Indra vinayaka, Bala Subramaniam, Chitra Shabha - Nataraja, Vallabha Vinayaka, Dharma Samvardhini, Kala Bairavar, Kanaka Durga, Mahadeva, Sri Rama, Sakshi Vinayaka, Dattatreya.

 Deity Sri Anjaneya Murti

 As one takes the parikrama of the temple, in the western corner of north prakaram there is a carving of Sita mata in one of the pillars.
-As one passes through the prakaram on to the right side there is a curving of Sri Anjaneya telling the news of having seen Sita mata to Sri Rama.
+As one passes through the prakaram onto the right side there is a curving of Sri Anjaneya telling the news of having seen Sita Mata to Sri Rama.
 When one reaches the Eastern corner of North prakaram the Deity Sri Anjaneya is seen.
-Sri Anjaneya is seen here in Viswaroopa form.
+Sri Anjaneya is seen here in Vishwaroopa form.
 Before we could pray on to Him let us recall the incident depicted here.
-He had been brought to life in this twenty two feet monolithic granite figure.
+He had been brought to life in this twenty-two-foot monolithic granite figure.

-Sri Anjaneya meets MataSita at Ashoka vartika.
-When Sita expressed her grief, at one stage Sri Hanuman tells that the grief will be over, and he can take her on his back and cross the ocean so that she can be united with Sri Rama.
-Astonished Sita told Sri Hanuman as to how he can do this with a ‘alpashaiiraH’ - small body?
+Sri Anjaneya meets MataSita at Ashoka vatika.
+When Sita expresses her grief, at one stage Sri Hanuman tells her that the grief will be over, and he can take her on his back and cross the ocean so that she can be united with Sri Rama.
+Astonished Sita told Sri Hanuman as to how he could do this with an ‘alpashaiiraH’ - a small body.
 It seems to show the ‘kapitvam’ - apishness.

-The scene described above is from Srimath Valmiki Ramayanam in Sunder kanda.
-Sri Hanuman assumes a viswaroopam only at this place.
-In Ramayanam, Hanuman assumes a viswaroopam, that too for Sita mata.
-Look at the description of his viswaroopam sparkling like Meru and Mandara!
+The scene described above is from Srimath Valmiki Ramayanam in Sunder Kanda.
+Sri Hanuman assumes a Vishwaroopam only at this place.
+In Ramayanam, Hanuman assumes a Vishwaroopam, that too for Sita mata.
+Look at the description of his Vishwaroopam sparkling like Meru and Mandara!
 Great height!
 Tall and huge an unimaginable size!
 He was not only sparkling, he was like blazing fire shining brightly.
-Word could stretch to this extend only to describe the figure Sri Hanuman had assumed.
+The word could stretch to this extent only to describe the figure Sri Hanuman had assumed.

 Sri Anjaneya at Suchindram

-Viswaroopa Sri Hanuman, Suchindram, Kanya Kumari, Tamil Nadu We are fortunate to have the description of Sri Hanuman depicted in a figure here in Suchindram.
+Vishwaroopa Sri Hanuman, Suchindram, Kanya Kumari, Tamil Nadu We are fortunate to have the description of Sri Hanuman depicted in a figure here in Suchindram.
 Sculptured to bring alive the true picture of Sri Hanuman as was seen by Mata Sri Sita then.
 Sri Hanuman of Suchindram is to be seen in person to believe this.
-Now stand in front of Lord and the prayers will flow without any hindrance.
-When in His presense, one is sure to forget the rest of the world and the activity around him.
-One can not be a passer-by to look at Him like some odd tourist.
+Now stand in front of the Lord and the prayers will flow without any hindrance.
+When in His presence, one is sure to forget the rest of the world and the activity around him.
+One cannot be a passer-by to look at Him like some odd tourist.
 He will attract the devotee and accept his prayers and absolve him of any sorrow, grief, trouble [sankat].

 Legend

-The history of Hanuman at this kshetram is quite fascinating.
-The idol was buried in the temple complex, when the priests feared an attack by the Tippu Sultan sometime around 1740.
-Left underground for nearly two hundered years, it was eventually forgotten.
+The history of Hanuman at this kshetra is quite fascinating.
+The idol was buried in the temple complex when the priests feared an attack by the Tippu Sultan sometime around 1740.
+Left underground for nearly two hundred years, it was eventually forgotten.
 One day many years later, in 1930, Sri M.K.
 Neelakanta Iyer, then Secretary of the Devaswom Board, known to be an extremely pious and honorable aristocrat serving under then Maharaja of Travancore Sri Chithira Thirunal [1924-1949], tripped and fell while circumambulating the temple.
-And after a detailed study of Prasnam (astrological guidance), it was found that the Hanuman statue was buried at that particular place.
-Sri Hanuman Swamy was brought out from the under ground and then it was decided to install the idol at the north-eastern corner of the temple.
+After a detailed study of Prasnam (astrological guidance), it was found that the Hanuman statue was buried at that particular place.
+Sri Hanuman Swamy was brought out from the underground and then it was decided to install the idol at the north-eastern corner of the temple.

-Second version has it that the Rajagopuram was having only foundation and no tower was there.
-During the time of Maharaja of Trivancore Sri Moola Thirunal [1885-1924], the famous Pechiparai Reservoir was constructed.
-At that time he had decided to construct the rajagopuram for the Suchindram also.
-When work for the construction was started, Sri Hanuman statue was found from underground.
+The second version has it that the Rajagopuram had only a foundation and no tower was there.
+During the time of Maharaja of Travancore Sri Moola Thirunal [1885-1924], the famous Pechiparai Reservoir was constructed.
+At that time he had decided to construct the Rajagopuram for the Suchindram also.
+When work for the construction was started, the Sri Hanuman statue was found underground.
 It was then decided to install the idol at the north-eastern corner of the temple.

 Sri Anjaneya of Suchindram

-Sri Anjaneya murti of this kshetram is of twenty two feet tall and majestically standing with His two palms joined and hands folded.
+Sri Anjaneya murti of this kshetra is twenty-two feet tall and majestically standing with His two palms joined and hands folded.
 Every inch of the deity is a delight to look at.
 There are no words to describe the beauty and magnificence of the Lord.
-A keen look at Sri Anjaneya will tell that He is giving Viswaroopam to Sri Sita Mata.
+A keen look at Sri Anjaneya will tell that He is giving Vishwaroopam to Sri Sita Mata.
 His standing posture is slightly delicate out of modesty.
 His expression on the face shows a trace of bashfulness.
-All this indicate that He is standing in front of Sita Mata.
-For many of the present day sculptures Sri Hanuman of kshetra had become the lead-model.
-But only the Anjaneya of this ksethram is actually giving the Viswaroopa dharshan.
+All this indicates that He is standing in front of Sita Mata.
+For many of the present-day sculptures Sri Hanuman of kshetra had become the lead model.
+But only the Anjaneya of this kshetra is giving the Vishwaroopa darshan.

-Location of the temple : Viswaroopa Sri Hanuman, Suchindram"
+Location of the temple: Vishwaroopa Sri Hanuman, Suchindram"

 Experience

-A visit to this holy kshetra and the dharshan of Viswaroopa Anjaneya is sure to absolve us of any sorrow or grief and sure to mitigate all our tribulations.
+A visit to this holy kshetra and the darshan of Vishwaroopa Anjaneya is sure to absolve us of any sorrow or grief and sure to mitigate all our tribulations.

 Ed [September 2016]